lichaojiang/cj/README.md

 ```
 Create a .env file in the project root folder.
 Refer to .env.default for a list of environment variables that you need to input.
 ```
+3. Create a .env file following the example of .env.default

 # npm commands